-The OSS ASN.1/C++ Compiler is a stand-alone program that takes as input one or more files, with each input file containing one or more ASN.1 modules.
-The compiler verifies that the specification is valid, and generates:
+The ASN.1 compiler for C++ is a standalone program that takes one or more input files, where each input file contains one or more ASN.1 modules, and generates C++ source code for encoding and decoding ASN.1 messages.
+The compiler verifies that the ASN.1 schema is valid, and generates the following:

-Cross compiling is supported by the ASN.1 Tools for C++.
-Cross compiling enables a developer to produce files that can be used on a different operating system than the one the compiler runs on.
+The ASN.1 Tools for C++ also supports cross compiling.
+Cross compiling enables developers to produce files that can be used on a different operating system than the one the compiler runs on.
 Maximize your investment with the ability to cross-compile.
-Find out more about cross-compilation.
+Learn more about cross-compilation.

-Included with the ASN.1 Tools for C++.
-Takes a BER or DER encoding in ASCII or binary format from an input file and writes it to an output file in one of three different type-length-value (TLV) formats.
+This utility, included with the ASN.1 Tools for C++, takes a BER or DER encoding in ASCII or binary format from an input file and writes it to an output file in one of three different type-length-value (TLV) formats.

 More information about how to create, compile and link your ASN.1 application using the ASN.1/C++ Tools.